 In late 2017, the State Government placed a number of the New Generation Rollingstock (NGR) trains into service despite noted accessibility issues including inaccessible bathrooms and walkways.

-In 2018, the Australian Human Rights Commission ruled the NGR trains breached disability discrimination laws however a date has not been sent to have the trains removed from service and brought up to accessible standards.
+In 2018, the Australian Human Rights Commission ruled the NGR trains breached disability discrimination laws however a date has not been sent to have the trains removed from service and brought up to accessibility standards.

 In response to this, Spinal Life Australia got in contact with the Queensland Premier’s office, State Parliamentarians, media and members and clients urging for measures to be introduced to ensure full accessibility is a mandatory part of all future state infrastructure, including transport.